parstat/iais-frontend/db/json-server/README.md

 # Structural metadata REST API with json-server
-A REST API jsom-server to serve structural metadata
+A REST API json-server to serve structural metadata

 ## What you’ll need
 In order to run the json-server, your environment should fulfill the following requirements: